-On 4 July 2022, the Prime Minister's office issued a media release stating that Australia will prohibit imports of Russian gold, which will will align Australia with similar actions taken by other jurisdictions, including Canada, Japan, the United Kingdom and United States.
-An exposure draft for the legislative instrument which, once in force, will designate gold under the Autonomous Sanctions Regulations was released on 15 August 2022 and is anticipated to come into effect shortly, subject to a period of public consultation which closes on 29 August 2022.
-In its current form, the instrument proposes to define gold as "[g]old (including gold plated with platinum) in unwrought or in
+On 4 July 2022, the Prime Minister's office issued a media release stating that Australia would prohibit imports of Russian gold, aligning measures adopted by Australia with similar actions taken by other jurisdictions, including Canada, Japan, the United Kingdom and United States.
+An exposure draft for the legislative instrument which, once in force, would designate gold under the Autonomous Sanctions Regulations, was released on 15 August 2022 and was subject to a period of public consultation which closed on 29 August 2022.
+In line with the exposure draft, on 29 September 2022 the Autonomous Sanctions (Import Sanctioned Goods - Russia) Designation 2022 was